Flow-based density of states for complex actions: Implementation details

 \subsection{Zero-dimensional model}

-The flow for the zero-dimensional model is composed of 16 affine coupling layers.
-The context functions are implemented as fully-connected networks featuring three hidden layers with 64 neurons each.
+The flow for the zero-dimensional model consists of 16 affine coupling layers with context functions being fully-connected networks featuring three hidden layers with 64 neurons each.
 As activation functions we choose LeakyReLU~\cite{xu2015empirical} between layers together with a Tanh activation after the final layer.
 Each network has two input neurons, one for the frozen variable (either $\phi_1$ or $\phi_2$ depending on the layer) and the other one for the condition $c$; as well as two output neurons providing the values for $s,t$ in \Cref{eq:affine}.
 For the training, we apply the Adam optimizer with a learning rate of 1e--3 and a batch size of 10k, with a total of 5k gradient updates.
-In order to compute $\rho(c)$, 10k samples are drawn for each value of $c$, with a spacing of $\varDelta c = 0.01$.
+In order to compute $\rho(c)$, 10k samples are drawn for each value of $c$, with a spacing of $\varDelta c = 0.01$.\\[1ex]